 - PTSD can occur in both children and adults.
 The person may have flashbacks, stay away from stressful situations or withdraw emotionally.

 - Diagnosis is made by an experienced healthcare provider when the symptoms last longer than 1 month.

 - Treatment involves medicine and therapy to decrease the emotional effects of the disorder and increase coping skills.

 There are many risk factors that can influence the development of PTSD in an individual.
-In order to correctly identify and address this illiness, people should seek help from a trained and experience mental health profession.
-A doctor who is experienced with helping people with mental illnesses, such as a psychiatrist or psychologist, can diagnose and treat PTSD.
+In order to correctly identify and address this illness, people should seek help from a trained and experience mental health profession.
+A doctor who is experienced in helping people with mental illnesses, such as a psychiatrist or psychologist, can diagnose and treat the mental health condition.